leahfilkin-myob/RefactoringKata/things-we-value/relational-dbs.md

 [PACELC Theorem](https://en.wikipedia.org/wiki/PACELC_theorem) is an extension to CAP Theorem which accounts for operation when no network partitioning or errors occur.
 This also encompasses NoSQL or BASE databases.

+[Database Normalization](http://www.studytonight.com/dbms/database-normalization.php) are techniques on how to organize database columns to reduce redundancy and improve data integrity.
+Understand *why* we organize our databases in different ways.

 ## Checkpoint 2: Explain databases

 Explain when you would use MySQL over PostgreSQL - and when ACID compliance would matter the most.